appvia/KubernetesHelloWorld/README.md

 ## Expose the service

 So the process is running, how do we visit the page?
 Kubernetes offers a powerful service layer to route connections to containers it runs.
 When you run your pod, you need to specify the ports that it will map onto your container.
-Then you create a kubernetes resource called a "Service" that will direct requests to processes running in your pods.
+Then you create a Kubernetes resource called a "Service" that will direct requests to processes running in your pods.

 So how do you do this.
 First lets add the port definitions to the Deployment Pod specification.
 Add the lines below to your yaml file:S